InternationalizationCopyright: © Fabian Erler

-About 12,000 people with an international background, from more than 125 countries, currently study, research, teach, and work at RWTH Aachen.
-This internationality lived out at RWTH Aachen is flanked by strategies, measures, and services for promoting the internationality of academics, teaching, and research.
+About 12,000 people with an international background, from more than 125 countries, currently study, research, teach, and work at RWTH.
+This internationality lived out at RWTH is flanked by strategies, measures, and services that promote the internationality of academics, teaching, and research.